 - how s146 of the Criminal Justice Act 2003 does or does not apply to the circumstances of the case and give reasons for their decision;

-- if s146 does not apply, whether there is evidence of the offender targeting an at risk victim because of their sexual orientation or transgender identity (or presumed sexual orientation or presumed transgender identity), or causing greater harm to the person because of this;
+- if s146 does not apply, whether there is evidence of the offender targeting an at risk victim because of their sexual orientation or being transgender (or presumed sexual orientation or presumed being transgender), or causing greater harm to the person because of this;

 - what, if any, special measures are appropriate - to be discussed with witness.
 See the legal guidance on Special Measures.

 - any other support needs.
 See the legal guidance on Interpreters and the National Agreement.

 - what ancillary order applications may be required.
 In particular, see the legal guidance on Restraining Orders - Section 5, Protection from Harassment Act 1997 and Criminal Behaviour Orders.